AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 ```bash
 wsk action create <action_name> --web true -a require-validation true
 ```
+>Note: Any Oauth provider can be used for token validation by providing a `authorizationUrl` in the Swagger file.
+However, if left empty, the IMS token validation URL will be used as default.

 Once IMS authentication has been enabled for an action, the only way to allow access to the action is by specifying a list of IMS scopes or client IDs that are permitted to invoke the action.